-DAN\ E124 - Movement & Expression (Fall only) (3 credits)
+DAN E124 - Movement & Expression (Fall only)

-Code(s): AESX, CRTY, FINA This course is cross-listed as THR\ E123
+This course is cross-listed as THR E123

 This course is an exploration of the basic techniques, styles, concepts, and composition of theatrical dance and movement.
 Emphasis will be placed on movement expression of emotion, intentions, gestures, and physical characterization.
 The use of music and theatrical texts will provide the foundation for the work.